9 Product Feed Optimization Tips To Improve Shopping Ads

 • Get specific.
 Use the most specific category to ensure close relevancy to the search terms.

 • Be recent.
-Use categories published after August 2011.
+Use categories that are up to date (published after August 2011).
 No matter what you have submitted in your feed, Google will translate these to the latest version.
 To eliminate the loss in translation, use recent categories.

 Benjamin Spiegel, CEO of MMI Agency agrees, and suggests you “ensure your product is listed in the correct Google Shopping categories.
-Use the Official Google Shopping Product Categories and get as granular as possible.”
+Use the Official Product Categories and get as granular as possible.”

 Here‘s how you determine whether or not your competitors use official Google product categories: say your buyers are searching for “sushi rice”.
 Google gives a list of results, however, there is no “rice” category -- just Shirts & Tops and Rice Cookers.